(307463) 2002 VU130

-' (provisional designation ') is a trans-Neptunian object, located in the circumstellar disc of the Kuiper belt in the outermost region of the Solar System.
+' is a trans-Neptunian object, located in the circumstellar disc of the Kuiper belt in the outermost region of the Solar System.
 The resonant trans-Neptunian object belongs to the population of plutinos and measures approximately 253 km in diameter.
 It was discovered on 7 November 2002, by American astronomer Marc Buie at the Kitt Peak Observatory near Tucson, Arizona.

 Orbit and classification

 is a plutino, a population of objects in the Kuiper belt that stay in a 2:3 resonance with Neptune.
 A large part of the inner Kuiper belt is formed by objects belonging to this population which is named after its largest member, Pluto. orbits the Sun at a distance of 30.9–47.1 AU once every 243 years and 9 months (89,021 days; semi-major axis of 39.02 AU).
 Its orbit has an eccentricity of 0.21 and an inclination of 1° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation on 7 November 2002.
 It is currently approaching the Sun at 39.428 AU, with its perihelion-passage projected to occur in June 2076.